cfpb/design-system/docs/pages/text-inputs.md

           content.
 See the guidelines section below for more information.
       - variation_name: Multi-line textarea inputs
-        variation_description: Use for long-form answers that are more than a single word or two, in particular answers written as full sentences.
-The size of the multi-line input field should be proportional to the expected user input, so that the user can see what they've typed without having to scroll to reveal hidden content.
+        variation_description: Use for long-form answers that are more than a single word or two.
+Make sure the input size is big enough that the user can see what they've typed without having to scroll to reveal hidden content, and small enough that the user doesn't have  to navigate the viewport in order to see the entire field at once.
         variation_code_snippet: >-
           <label class="a-label a-label__heading"
           for="textarea-example-default">